zdravkov/kendo-docs/getting-started/web/numerictextbox/overview.md

 *   Precision of the number
 *   Number format (any valid number format is allowed)

-To see a full list of available properties and values, review the Slider Configuration API documentation tab.
+For a complete overview of the NumericTextBox's methods and configuration options, [review the NumericTextBox API Reference](/kendo-ui/api/web/numerictextbox).

 ### Customizing NumericTextBox defaults